-Hemp is one of those eco-friendly products which continues to be overlooked in favour of organic cotton or bamboo (which isn’t particularly eco-friendly).
-Not only in fashion but with household items too.
+Hemp is one of those eco-friendly products which continues to be overlooked in favour of organic cotton or bamboo (which aren’t particularly eco-friendly).

 The hemp industry has faced many setbacks, often due to a lack of understanding and awareness not helped by the anti-marijuana campaigns of the past.

 Without the demand, you won’t see an increase in production and hemp will continue to be seen as unconventional.

 It’s unfortunate as the reality is that hemp is a fantastic sustainable fabric.
 It’s light but durable, looking and feeling a bit like linen.
 It will keep you warm in winter and cool in summer.

 But you might not have considered getting a hemp shower curtain in place of those nasty plastic curtains that love to cling to your body while you’re trying to lather up.

 Switching from plastic to hemp is an easy zero waste swap you can make in the home.

-Hemp Shower Curtains
+Sustainable Hemp Shower Curtains

-The first thing I would do before moving in is buy a brand new shower curtain to replace any used by the previous tenants.
+The first thing I would do before moving in is to buy a brand new shower curtain to replace any used by the previous tenants.
 Surely I’m not the only one thinking that’s a priority when moving house?

 Rawganique Organic Hemp Shower Curtain*